isaacrlevin/presencelight/README.md

 ## Third Party Libraries

-Presence Light would not be possibke without the amazing work from the contributors to the following third party libraries!
+Presence Light would not be possible without the amazing work from the contributors to the following third party libraries!

 - [Q42.HueApi](https://github.com/Q42/Q42.HueApi)
 - [AppInsights.WindowsDesktop](https://github.com/novotnyllc/AppInsights.WindowsDesktop)